Rickey Shane Page: Major League Wrestling (2022–2024)

 Page made his debut in the 2022 Battle Riot, eliminating KC Navarro, before being eliminated by Mads Krügger.
 In late 2022, he would then announce he had been signed to a contract at a Beyond Wrestling show, before being revealed as a member of “The Calling” a stable featuring AKIRA, and Raven during an episode of Underground in January 2023.

 On July 8, 2023, Rickey Shane Page as The Calling alongside Akira defeated The Samoan SWAT Team's Lance Anoa'i and Juicy Finau for the MLW World Tag Team Championships at Never Say Never.
 They lost the titles at Fightland to The Second Gear Crew (Matthew Justice and 1 Called Manders).
 Shane Page lost the MLW National Openweight Championship to Bad Dude Tito at MLW Azteca Lucha, ending his reign at 252 days.
 On July 16, 2024, Rickey confirmed on his X account that he had left MLW.

 Return to Combat Zone Wrestling (2025-present)

 On February 22, 2025, during the 26th Anniversary show main event between Nick Gage and Alex Colon, Page made his return to Combat Zone Wrestling, saving his former rival Gage from an attack by Colon and Judge Joe Dred.
 After Gage won the bout, Gage and Page had a stare down as Page left the ring.
 On May 24, 2025, Page made his in-ring return, defeating Eric Ryan in a deathmatch at CZW Ante Up!
 Page was announced as the second entrant in Tournament of Death 22.
 Page and Nick Gage are scheduled to face off at CZW's Prelude to Violence in July 2026.

 Personal life

-Page has owned and operated his own wrestling promotion, Ruthless Wrestling, since March of 2023.
-He is also the co-founder of Beyond Wrestling.
-Page became a father to a baby girl in February of 2025.
+Page is the co-founder of Beyond Wrestling.
+Page became a father to a baby girl in February 2025.